tonykolomeytsev/kekmech-clapi-raspberry/README.md

 ## How to install

-Clone or download the project to your local computer (raspberry?) and in the root project folder run the command:
+Clone or [download](https://github.com/tonykolomeytsev/kekmech-clapi-raspberry/archive/master.zip) the project to your local computer (raspberry?) and in the root project folder run the command:

 ```
-python3 setup.py install
+sudo python3 setup.py install
 ```

 ## Using